-Staff should bear in mind that additional barriers can exist when recognising abuse and neglect in children with special educational needs and/or disabilities.
-These can include: assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; the potential for children with SEND or certain medical conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs and communication barriers and difficulties in managing or reporting these challenges.
+Staff should bear in mind that additional barriers can exist when recognising abuse,neglect and exploitation in children with special educational needs and/or disabilities.
+These can include: assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children;

+the potential for children with SEND or certain medical conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs and communication barriers and difficulties in managing or reporting these challenges.

-4 Children missing from education
+4 Children who are absent from education